No Products in the Cart

 So how do you know you’re in your fertile window?
 By tracking your hormones!
 Studies show an LH surge typically occurs 12-36 hours before ovulation.
 So detecting that LH surge via hormone tracking identifies your 2 most fertile days each cycle.
 These 2 days are also sometimes called “peak fertility.”

 LH tests like Proov Predict (also called ovulation tests) measure LH levels in urine to help you recognize your surge and figure out the best time to have intercourse.
 Ovulation tests are non-invasive and allow for tracking over multiple days to make sure you don’t miss your surge.

 Contrary to popular belief, ovulation tests alone do not actually confirm ovulation.
 Instead, they predict when ovulation is likely to occur based on LH patterns.
 Confirming ovulation requires a different test — but we’re getting ahead of ourselves.

-LH is your clue to your 2 most fertile days, but it’s not the only hormone that rises during the fertile window.
+LH is your clue to your two most fertile days, but it’s not the only hormone that rises during the fertile window.
 As we explained above, estrogen also rises as an egg becomes ready for ovulation.
 A rise in estrogen serves as the earliest sign of your fertile window, and can be detected up to 6 days before ovulation!

 To understand estrogen levels easily at home, we recommend testing for E1G, a marker of estrogen that is detectable in urine.
-Proov Complete, our most comprehensive fertility test kit, measures both LH and E1G, so you can identify the longest possible fertile window (up to 6 days), and your 2 most fertile days within that window.
+Proov Complete, our most comprehensive fertility test kit, measures both LH and EIG, so you can identify the longest possible fertile window (up to 6 days), and your 2 most fertile days within that window.